MicrosoftDocs/memdocs/memdocs/intune/configuration/settings-catalog.md

 # Use the settings catalog to configure settings on Windows, iOS/iPadOS, and macOS devices

 > [!WARNING]
 > This article is being updated to include Copilot.
+Waiting for new UI experience to be added to Woodgrove.
+Outstanding tasks:
+>
+> - in policy experience
+> - update Copilot location

 Settings catalog lists all the settings you can configure, and all in one place.
 This feature simplifies how you create a policy, and how you see all the available settings.
 For example, you can use the settings catalog to create a BitLocker policy with all BitLocker settings.